The OAR Compilation and the Oregon Bulletin

 The Oregon Bulletin is a monthly online supplement that contains rule text adopted or amended after publication of the print compilation as well as Notices of Proposed Rulemaking and Rulemaking Hearing.
-The Bulletin also includes certain non-OAR items when they are submitted, such as Executive Orders of the Governor, Opinions of the Attorney General, and Department of Environmental Quality clean-up notices.
+The Bulletin also includes certain non-OAR items when they are submitted, such as Executive Orders of the Governor and Opinions of the Attorney General.

 The Administrative Rules Unit of the Archives Division, Office of the Secretary of State, publishes the Oregon Administrative Rules Compilation and the online Oregon Bulletin.